patelvirenb/assignment_api_uitest/README.md

-# rest-api
+#rest-api
-rest api using spring boot framework (was able to execute using hava in eclipse)
+rest api using spring boot framework (was able to execute using Java in eclipse)

 #UI test
 it was build with Selenium Page object model